GreptimeTeam/docs/docs/user-guide/deployments/deploy-on-kubernetes/getting-started.md

 - [Helm](https://helm.sh/docs/intro/install/) >= v3.0.0
 - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) >= v0.20.0

-## Step 1: Create a test Kubernetes cluster
+## Create a test Kubernetes cluster

 There are many ways to create a Kubernetes cluster for testing purposes.
 In this guide, we will use [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a local Kubernetes cluster.